Accumulating Snowfall Mostly Done On Colorado's Front Range, See Monday a.m. Snow Totals

-DENVER (CBS4) – As of 5:30 a.m. on Monday it was still snowing in Denver, but the snow that’s falling from here on out isn’t going to amount to much on top of the snow that’s already fallen.
+DENVER (CBS4) – Small patches of light snow that are falling in Denver on Monday from here on out aren’t going to amount to much on top of the snow that’s already fallen.
 The most snow in the Denver metro area was recorded in the northwestern section:

 Boulder – 9.9 inches